-Interleaving is a process where learners mix together multiple different topics as they study, in order to facilitate their learning.
-Interleaving, which is sometimes referred to as varied practice or mixed practice, is therefore contrasted with blocked practice (sometimes referred to as specific practice), which involves focusing on only a single topic at a time.
+Interleaving, which is sometimes referred to as mixed practice or varied practice, is contrasted with blocked practice (sometimes referred to as specific practice), which involves focusing on only a single topic or form of practice at a time.

 Examples of interleaving

 A simple example of interleaving appears in the case of language learning, where someone who’s learning new vocabulary words can mix together words pertaining to different topics instead of learning only words from a single topic at a time.
 For instance, if someone needs to learn words from topics such as animals, foods, and clothes for a class, then instead of learning all the words from one topic before moving on to words from the next one, they can mix words from the different topics as they study.

 In addition, there are many other ways in which interleaving can be used in educational contexts.
 For instance: